 Also Read: Top 70+ Most Valuable Mercury Dimes Worth Money (Chart By Year)

-Examine for any striking errors or unusual features that increase value.
-Professional grading provides accurate authentication for valuable specimens.
+Finally, inspect for any striking errors or unusual features that may increase value even further.
 For instant assessment and current market prices, use the CoinValueChecker App to identify your coin’s variety and grade.

-• 1998-P Dime– Struck at Philadelphia Mint with over 1.163 billion produced for circulation.
-Features copper-nickel clad composition and carries “P” mint mark above the date.
-Full Band specimens show complete torch band separation.
+- 1998-P Dime — Struck at the Philadelphia Mint with 1,163,000,000 produced for circulation.
+Features copper-nickel clad composition (75% copper, 25% nickel over a pure copper core) and carries a “P” mint mark above the date.
+Full Band specimens require complete torch band separation per PCGS standards.
+PCGS has certified 44 examples at MS67 FB — gem quality examples with Full Bands — making these genuinely scarce among the billions minted.

-• 1998-S Silver DCAM Dime– Minted exclusively as proof coins at San Francisco with 878,792 specimens struck.
-Contains 90% silver and weighs 2.50 grams.
-Deep Cameo designation indicates frosted devices against mirror-like fields.
+- 1998-S Silver DCAM Dime — Minted exclusively as proof coins at San Francisco with 878,792 specimens struck.
+Contains 90% silver and weighs 2.50 grams — heavier than clad circulation strikes.
+Deep Cameo (DCAM) designation means frosted devices contrast sharply against mirror-like fields, produced through special multi-step die polishing techniques used only in proof production.

 1998-P Dime Price/Grade Chart